 Response Time Breakdown

-For customers using IBM WebSphere® Application Server Liberty Profile, version 16 is now supported for collection of Response Time Breakdown data.
+For customers using WebSphere® Application Server Liberty Profile, version 16 is now supported for collection of Response Time Breakdown data.

 The following enhancements apply to: Functional Tester